HandsOnDataViz/book/docs/HandsOnDataViz.md

 *Disputed territory bias* refers to how web map providers sometimes display different views of the world, depending on the location where you access them.
-For example, Russia sparked a geopolitical dispute when it forcibly seized the Crimea Peninsula away from Ukraine in 2014.
-Since Google desired to continue making profits in Russia, it created two versions of the Crimean border on its Google Maps platform.
+For example, Russia sparked a geopolitical dispute when it forcibly seized the Crimean Peninsula away from Ukraine in 2014.
+Since Google desired to continue making profits in Russia, it created two versions of its border with Ukraine on its Google Maps platform.
 When viewed from a Russian IP address, Google Maps shows a solid-line border to signify that the territory is controlled by Russia.
 When viewed from anywhere else in the world, Google Maps shows a dotted-line border that represents a disputed territory.
-Although Google claims to “remain neutral on geopolitical disputes,” according to the *Washington Post*, the corporation clearly took a side by displaying a solid border for Russian viewers.[48]
+Although Google claims to “remain neutral on geopolitical disputes,” according to the *Washington Post*, the corporation clearly took a side by displaying a solid border for Russian viewers.[49]
 Google and several other web map providers have taken similar actions regarding the contested border between India and Pakistan, the waterway between Iran and Saudi Arabia, and the sea between Japan and South Korea.